luisfpg/element-tray/README.md

 Element tray
 ============

+**NOTICE:** With the release of Element 1.12.0, screen sharing on Wayland works natively.
+As such, this project is no longer needed, and will be archived.
+This is the related issue: https://github.com/element-hq/element-desktop/issues/1750.

 [Element desktop](https://element.io/download) is great, but so far in Linux with Wayland, there has been problems with screen sharing with the underlying Electron platform.

 As a workaround, it is possible to use the [Element web](https://app.element.io/) in Chrome, where screen sharing works flawlessly.
 However, when doing so, the system tray icon to indicate new messages is lost.